cybertk/abao/README.md

 ## Contribution

 **abao** is looking for maintainers.
-If you are interesting, please submit an issue.
+If you are interested, please submit an issue.

 [RAML]: http://raml.org
 [mocha]: http://mochajs.org